nalivayev/florentine-abbot/docs/en/naming.md

 ### 11. FADGI Compliance

-The naming system is designed in accordance with the recommendations of FADGI (Federal Agencies Digital Guidelines Initiative) to ensure the long-term preservation of digital materials.
+The naming rules are designed in accordance with the recommendations of FADGI (Federal Agencies Digital Guidelines Initiative) to ensure the long-term preservation of digital materials.

 **Main principles of compliance:**